How can you determine your menstrual flow?

 - faster flow on days 2 and 3,

-Of course, flow rates vary between women.
+Of course, flow rates vary from one woman to another.

-Top 4 cute black period panties
+Top 4 pretty black period panties

-Flow direction and period color
+Flow direction and period colour

 That’s why the amount of flow isn’t the only factor responsible for stains.